Brain Aneurysm Repair

 - speech and vision problems

 coordination, or other functions may be present after surgery.
 They can vary in

 In almost all cases, the risk of not having brain aneurysm repair

-- Tell your doctor about any medications you may be taking, including over-the-counter drugs and nutritional supplements.
+- Tell your doctor about any medications you’re taking,

 - Take any medications your doctor gives you.